harendranathvegi9/spark-cassandra-connector/doc/FAQ.md

 ### What does this mean "`NoClassDefFoundError: scala/collection/GenTraversableOnce$class?`"

 This means that there is a mix of Scala versions in the libraries used in your code.
-The collection api is different between Scala 2.10 and 2.11 and this the most common error which occurs if a scala 2.10 library is attempted to be loaded in a Scala 2.11 runtime.
+The collection API is different between Scala 2.10 and 2.11 and this the most common error which occurs if a Scala 2.10 library is attempted to be loaded in a Scala 2.11 runtime.
 To fix this make sure that the name has the correct Scala version suffix to match your Scala version.

-##### Spark Cassandra Connector built against Scala 2.10
+##### Spark Cassandra Connector built Against Scala 2.10
 ```xml
 <artifactId>spark-cassandra-connector_2.10</artifactId>
 ```